saltstack-formulas/kubernetes-formula/docs/README.rst

 kubernetes-formula
 ====================

-Formula to manage kubernetes.
+Formula to manage kubernetes on MacOS and GNU/Linux.
 Currently supports:

 * `kubectl`
 * `minikube`